gfranko/amdclean/README.md

 __What if I don't want all define() and require() method calls to be removed?__

- - If you don't want one or more define() and require() methods to be removed by `amdclean`, then you must put a comment with only the words _amdclean_ on the same line or one line above the method in question.
+ - If you don't want one or more define() and require() methods to be removed by `amdclean`, you have a few options.
+If the module has a named module id associated with it, then you can add the associated module id to the `ignoreModules` option array.
+If there is not an associated module id, then you must put a comment with only the words _amdclean_ on the same line or one line above the method in question.
 For example, `amdclean` would not remove the `define()` method below:

  ```javascript
 // amdclean
 define('example', [], function() {});
  ```

+If you want to use different text than `amdclean`, you can customize the comment name by using the `ignoreModules` option.

 __Why are define() method placeholder functions inserted into my source?__